 - A few tablespoons vegan sprinkles I used these

-Preheat your oven to 180C/ 160C fan/ 350F / Gas mark 4 and place the ice cream cones into the holes of a cupcake tin.
+Preheat your oven to 200C/ 180C fan/ 400F and place the ice cream cones into the holes of a cupcake tin.

-In a large bowl, mix together the butter and sugar until it forms a smooth paste.
+In a large bowl, mix together the flour, baking powder and sugar.

 Fill up each ice cream cone around 3/4 the way full, leaving a couple of inches to allow the cakes to rise.

-Bake for 35 minutes and check they are ready by inserting a toothpick until it comes out clean.
+Bake for 15-20 minutes until golden brown on top.
+Check they are ready by inserting a toothpick until it comes out clean.
 Leave them to cool completely.

 *To store, cut holes into an upside-down aluminum foil tray then place a cupcake in each hole.
 Cover using a cupcake carrier lid or similar.

 You can store them for up to 3 days this way in a cool, dry place.